IPL Orange Cap Winners – A Complete List from 2008 to 2025

 Interesting Facts and Statistics

-– David Warner has won the Orange Cap a record 3 times – in 2015, 2017 and 2019.
+- David Warner has won the Orange Cap a record three times โ in 2015, 2017, and 2019.

-– Chris Gayle is the only other player to have won the Orange Cap twice – in 2011 and 2012.
+- Chris Gayle is the only other player to have won the Orange Cap twice โ in 2011 and 2012.

 - Sachin Tendulkar was the first Indian player to win the Orange Cap in 2010.

-– The Orange Cap has been won by a foreign player 9 times while an Indian player has won it 7 times.
+- The Orange Cap has now been won by a foreign player 10 times, while an Indian player has won it 7 times (Sachin Tendulkar in 2010, Robin Uthappa in 2014, Virat Kohli in 2016 & 2024, Ruturaj Gaikwad in 2021, KL Rahul in 2020, Shubman Gill in 2023).

-– Sunrisers Hyderabad players have won the Orange Cap 5 times – the most by any IPL franchise.
+- Sunrisers Hyderabad players have won the Orange Cap three times โ in 2015, 2017, and 2019.

-Current IPL 2023 Orange Cap Holder
+Current IPL 2025 Orange Cap Holder

 The race for the Orange Cap is heating up this season between Gill, Faf du Plessis and Virat Kohli.
 But Gill is the current table topper with his consistent batting performances for the debutant Gujarat Titans.

-## Conclusion
+Conclusion

 The IPL Orange Cap has seen some illustrious winners over the years who have produced batting masterclasses in the high-pressure T20 format.
 While certain batsmen like David Warner and Chris Gayle have won it multiple times, the Orange Cap has also been won by relative newcomers like Gaikwad and Gill.